metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 1. Jack Peterson, Jeremy Gardner, and Joey Krug misled people into thinking that they were the only ones working on this project, when in reality they were the worst of three "factory workers struggling to assemble a blueprint they didn't fully understand".

 2. Augur constantly pitches this system as some kind of startup organization, when it is nothing like a startup organization at all.
-For example, plan to be "finished" soon, where in reality any cryptosystem would take months, even years of ongoing, attentive work (ideally by tech-loving volunteers) to run smoothly.
+For example, they plan to be "finished" soon, where in reality any cryptosystem would take months, even years of ongoing, attentive work (ideally by tech-loving volunteers) to run smoothly.

 3. They act like it is a big deal to certain people as advisors, when in reality, these people know almost nothing about what Augur does and are just trying to be supportive in general, or have ulterior motives.
 Vitalik Buterin, for example, is actually an angel investor in Augur.
 Crowdsale-victims transferred money from themselves, to Vitalik.